Mumbaikar (film): Plot

 The gang that beat up Aadil, meanwhile, plots to kidnap schoolboy Rahul, son of Jhunjhunwala, for ransom, sending a newly recruited gang member named Munnu to his school.
 Munnu is unprepared when there are five boys named Rahul in the classroom, but later discovers that a different kid, also named Rahul, who self-offered to go outside with Munnu just to avoid a math test!
 The gang later realizes this is the son of gangster PKP, not the son of Jhunjhunwala.
 Although initially terrified, they see that they have no option to proceed with the ransom from PKP and decide to use Munnu to make phone calls to PKP.
 The gang demands a ₹1 crore ransom and PKP agrees to follow their instructions.

 Aadil being tired of big city already, tells Ishita that he no longer wants the job.
 She asks him to take the company's training so that she won't be held responsible for his quitting.
 They begin to talk back and forth about it and Vikrant, who is always short tempered, waiting for his own interview, intervenes.
 The police arrive and take Vikrant away, saddening Ishita who likes him but cannot understand his nature.
 Aadil tells Ishita that he lost his academic certificates, and she agrees to cover for him for a day.

 PKP orders his henchmen to hunt down his enemies in search of Rahul.
 Meanwhile, Vikrant is released by the police inspector Shinde since he happens to be his nephew but asks him to run away from Mumbai for a month.
 Vikrant waits for Ishita near her hostel to say good bye.
-Ishita and Vikram both suddenly see Rahul in the back of a truck, who had just escaped the kidnappers (secretly helped by Munnu, who had just abandoned the gang).
+Ishita and Vikrant both suddenly see Rahul in the back of a truck, who had just escaped the kidnappers (secretly helped by Munnu, who had just abandoned the gang).
 Ishita instructs Vikrant to try and somehow take Rahul home safely.